Bujinkan Gurei Dojo

 At Bujinkan Shiraishi Dojo

-I started a small training group in July of 2000 after over a year of repeated encouragement from Hatsumi Sensei and Shiraishi Sensei to do so.
+I started the Bujinkan Gray Dojo in July of 2000 after over a year of repeated encouragement from Hatsumi Sensei and Shiraishi Sensei to do so.
 I was very reluctant to start a training group because I did not want to set myself up as a teacher.
 After being told that instructing and experimenting on my own was beneficial to development as a martial artist, I finally took my teachers' advice, and it has proved to be valuable.
+I was told by Sensei to attach my own name to the dojo as this is what the Japanese Shihan do, which shows their personal responsibility for the dojo.